JonLatane/jonline/deploys/generated_certs/README.md

     * To deploy the credential to a different namespace, add `NAMESPACE=my-k8s-namespace` to the environment variables.
     * Eventually quick setup will work with other providers with the `CERT_MANAGER_PROVIDER` variable, but for now it defaults to `digitalocean` and that's the only valid value.

-To validate that setup worked, simply run `kubectl get certificates`:
+To validate that setup worked, simply run `kubectl get certificates`, which should yield something like:

 ```
 NAME                       READY   SECRET                  AGE